 - Patients' immediate and ongoing needs were fully assessed.
-This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - Staff advised patients what to do if their condition got worse and where to seek further help and support.
+This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - The practice used a computer system which enabled text messages to be sent to patients for appointment reminders and had upgraded their telephone system to allow better communication between patients and the practice. - Staff advised patients what to do if their condition got worse and where to seek further help and support.